 Sustainable Living Hub

 The Sustainable Living Hub focuses on the sustainability themes of food, transportation, grounds and student life.
-Please click on the United Nations Sustainable Development Goal (UN SDG) icons below to give feedback on the 2021 Draft Sustainability & Climate Action Plan in the Living Hub categories.
+Please click on the United Nations Sustainable Development Goal (UN SDG) icons below to see sections of the 2021 Draft Sustainability & Climate Action Plan in the Living Hub categories.